charles-uno/charles-uno.github.io/_posts/2019-09-10-once-upon-a-time.md

 | ... [[Serum Visions]] → [[Once Upon a Time]] |  22% | 39%  | 48%  |
 | ...
 Other stuff → [[Once Upon a Time]]       |  31% | 53%  | 61%  |

 <p class="table-caption">Odds to get a [[Griselbrand]] on the table quickly.
 Values are cumulative, so "≤T4" is the odds to do so on turn four or earlier.
-All values ±1%.</p>
+All values ±3% -- this deck is expensive to model!</p>

 [Neobrand]: https://www.mtggoldfish.com/archetype/modern-neobrand#paper